cds-snc/digital-canada-ca/content/en/blog/posts/improving-our-covid-19-benefits-finder-tool-using-a-feedback-text-box.md

 Like any research method, there are limitations.
 Because this is a survey of sorts, we can’t ask follow-up questions to the people who experienced issues.
 There were some issues identified through the feedback submissions that prompt more research questions to explore.

 * Are there other issues causing people to leave more feedback on the start page than other pages of the tool?
 * If seniors are leaving more feedback on the first few pages of the tool, does that mean the tool is not as helpful for them?
 * Since we received proportionally more feedback from French users relative to unique visitor numbers, could that mean the tool isn’t as helpful for French users as English users?

-Service Canada will be taking over the tool, future research and iterations,  at the end of June.
-During this initial launch and phase of the tool, we learned that we might not get all the answers to our research questions from the feedback text box on the Find financial help during COVID-19 tool, but that doesn’t mean it isn’t incredibly valuable.
+Service Canada took over the management of the tool, future research and iterations, at the end of June.
+During this initial launch and phase of the tool, we learned that we might not get all the answers to our research questions from the feedback text box on the *Find financial help during COVID-19 tool*, but that doesn’t mean it isn’t incredibly valuable.
 Even if the feedback we received makes us ask ourselves many more questions, it’s told us so much about who is using the tool, where they may be stumbling, and what changes we can make to create a better and more helpful experience.

 Have you tried a feedback text box on your Government of Canada online tool or service?
 We’d love to hear about your findings.
 Get in touch with our [research community](mailto:rc-gc-dr@cds-snc.ca).